 - Plastics Drawer

 - Sewing Kit/Needles, Thread, Material

 YOU STILL HAVE TO CLEAN UP, BUT IT’S MUCH EASIER!

 Of course, we still have to actually clean up, no matter how organised I am, the items still need to be put away when finished.
 But at least when the kids are done with a project, wrapping a gift or getting a new battery, they know where everything needs to go back when I ask them to pick up.
 Everything has a place to live.

 We have evening EHAP after dinner when the kitchen is being tidied we also do the living area.

 Any clothing, shoes, bags, books, gadgets, anything that has gathered throughout the afternoon that needs to go back to its home.
-My kids are pre-teen and it doesn’t take us all very long to clear a space and put things where they belong.
+My kids are pre-teenage and it didn’t take us very long to clear a space and put things where they belong.